-According to the National Cancer Institute, an estimated 222,500 cases of lung cancer will be diagnosed in the United States in 2017, of which NSCLC accounts for approximately 87 percent of all lung cancer cases.
-The prognosis for patients with lung cancer is poor, with five-year survival rates of only 17.4 percent.
-Lung cancer is the leading cause of cancer death in the United States, and on a global basis, 1.8 million cases of lung cancer are diagnosed annually.
-China represents one-third of lung cancer patients globally, with approximately 700,000 cases diagnosed in China in 2015.
+According to the National Cancer Institute, approximately 220,000 patients are diagnosed with lung cancer in the United States per year.
+These lung cancers are typically divided into two groups based upon the histologic appearance of the tumor cells—small cell and NSCLC, which are treated with distinct chemotherapeutic approaches.
+NSCLC accounts for approximately 87% of lung cancer cases.
+The prognosis for patients with lung cancer is poor with five-year survival rates of only 17.7%.
+Lung cancer is the leading cause of cancer death in the United States, and a global health problem with approximately 1.8 million cases diagnosed per year.
+Approximately one-third of lung cancer patients worldwide are in China, with approximately 700,000 cases of lung cancer diagnosed in China in 2015.

 Plinabulin in NSCLC